aws/aws-fpga/FAQs.md

 If a developer uses local tools and license, please check the [supported versions of Vivado](./hdk/supported_vivado_versions.txt) for the exact Xilinx Vivado tool version supported by the HDK.
 Developers have access to Xilinx Vivado running in the AWS by using the [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ)

+**Q: Is there a “best practice” system template? **

+We prefer not to limit developers to a specific template in terms of how we advise to use AWS FPGAs.
+We do provide the interfaces and methods to enable innovation (DMA, MSIX, AXI, AXI-L, etc.. ) A good overview of these interfaces can be found [here](https://github.com/aws/aws-fpga/blob/master/hdk/docs/Programmer_View.md)

 **Q: Do I need to get a Xilinx license to generate an AFI?**